-The Maternal and Child Health Training Program is funded by a grant from the Maternal and Child Health Bureau (MCHB), located in the Health Resources and Services Administration (HRSA) of the Department of Health and Human Services.
+The Maternal and Child Health Center of Excellence is funded by a grant from the Maternal and Child Health Bureau (MCHB), located in the Health Resources and Services Administration (HRSA) of the Department of Health and Human Services.

 The Goals of this Grant include:

 - Provide interdisciplinary leadership training and practice to better integrate knowledge and skills needed to address multifaceted MCH problems.

 - Recruit and support a diverse and culturally competent and family-centered MCH workforce that can work towards reducing health disparities.